 A food subsidy many college students relied on is ending with the pandemic emergency

-A pandemic program that increased food subsidies across the country is ending.
-In Oregon, advocates warn the impact could be hard for the college students who rely on it.
+A pandemic program that increased food subsidies is ending.
+In Oregon, advocates warn that could be crippling for some college students.
+(Story first aired on All Things Considered on Feb.
+8, 2023.)

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.